-Upon passing the online assessments and written assignments, students will be awarded an ATHE diploma and will be able to top up to a bachelor’s degree.
+Upon passing the online assessments and written assignments, students will be awarded a Qualifi diploma and will be able to top up to a bachelor’s degree.

-To enroll onto the level 4 course, you must be at least 18 and have a full secondary education.
-Before enrolling onto the level 5 course, you must have attained a level 4 or equivalent.
+To enrol in a Level 4 course, you must be at least 18 and have a full secondary education.
+Before enrolling in level 5, you must complete level 4.

-The fee for enrolling onto the level 4 and level 5 courses together is £1800.
-Alternatively students can enroll onto a single level (level 4 or 5) for £1500 each.
+The fee for enrolling onto the level 4 and level 5 courses together is £2200.
+Alternatively students can enrol onto a single level (level 4 or 5) for £1800 each.